soxueren/atsd/api/sql/README.md

 SELECT avg(metric1.value*2), sum(metric1.value + metric2.value)
   FROM metric1
   JOIN metric2
-WHERE datetime > now - 10 * minute
+WHERE metric1.datetime > now - 10 * minute
 ```

 The modulo operator `%` returns the remainder of one number divided by another, for example `14 % 3` (= 2).